ajaxxxxxxxx/ajaxxxxxxxx.github.io/_04Nostalgia/Installation Guide/4-Final-Steps.md

 * Go into Nostalgia/saves (if it isn't there then make a saves folder) and paste the files inside

 * After doing this your game should run smoothly!
-Run New Vegas through MO2.
+Run Nostalgia through MO2.
 You will likely receive a popup asking you would like to clear a read only flag.
 Make sure you choose “Clear Read Only Flag”.

 * When in game be sure to press INS and familiarize yourself with the controls!
 (Controller Overlay coming soon!)